-The goal of the Bachelor of Science in Community Health program is to prepare scholar-practitioners who have a broad knowledge base in the concepts of wellness, health promotion and disease prevention, as well as in community and public health services and service delivery.
-Emphasis is also given to developing competencies in the assessment of individual and community health needs and in the planning, implementation and evaluation of community health programs.
+The goal of the Bachelor of Science in Community Health (BSCH) program is to prepare scholar-practitioners who have a broad knowledge base in the concepts of wellness, health promotion, and disease prevention, as well as in community and public health services and service delivery.
+Emphasis is also given to developing competencies in the assessment of individual and community health needs and in the planning, implementation, and evaluation of community health programs.

 - The interdisciplinary approach to the program offers students a comprehensive health core taught by specialists in their respective areas, as well as a variety of courses taken in other departments.

-- Hofstra University's commitment to the liberal arts and science further ensures that each student has the opportunity to complete a broad program of study in the humanities, sciences and social sciences, as well as in his/her area of concentration.
+- Hofstra University's commitment to the liberal arts and sciences further ensures that each student has the opportunity to complete a broad program of study in the humanities, natural and social sciences, as well as in his/her area of concentration.